occlum/occlum/demos/remote_attestation/dcap/README.md

-# SGX DCAP Remote Attestation Demo in Rust
+# SGX DCAP Remote Attestation Demo

 This project demonstrates how to do Intel SGX DCAP (Datacenter Attestation Primitives) remote attestation on Occlum.
 Occlum provides SGX capabilities to